VISIT ITALIAN WINERIES LANGHE

 Home to beautiful hillsides, historic towns, and extraordinary cuisine, the Langhe has produced wine since ancient Rome.
 This unique and very long history of wine production shines today in the region’s world-class and unmistakable wine varieties.

-From white and sparkling wines to world-class reds, you can taste and enjoy superb vintages on our tours, whose itineraries include some of the best wineries in Piedmont.
+From white and sparkling wines to world-class reds, you can enjoy superb vintages on our tours, whose itineraries include some of the best wineries in Piedmont.
 Let’s take a look at them!

-Let’s start by talking about these two wines, as famous as they are good.
-Not many wines are named after the commune of origin, and in fact, they can be counted on the fingers of one hand: Barolo, Barbaresco, Soave, and Bardolino.
+Let’s start by talking about these two wines, as famous as good.
+Not many wines are named after the commune of origin; in fact, they can be counted on the fingers of one hand: Barolo, Barbaresco, Soave, and Bardolino.
 This rare characteristic, however, underscores the solid and deep adherence these wines have to their territory of origin.

 Barolo

-Barolo, also known as ” the king of wines and wine of kings,” is a fine wine of very ancient origins; the regulations require that it be made only from 100% Nebbiolo grapes and aged for at least three years including 18 months in large wooden barrels; after five years of aging, it becomes Barolo Riserva.
+Barolo, also known as” the king of wines and wine of kings,” is a fine wine of very ancient origins; the regulations require that it be made only from 100% Nebbiolo grapes and aged for at least three years including 18 months in large wooden barrels; after five years of age, it becomes Barolo Riserva.
 Barolo remains one of Piedmont’s finest wines, challenging to mistake as it has almost unique characteristics.

 There are 11 communes that can produce Barolo: Barolo, Castiglione Falletto, Cherasco, Diano d’Alba, Grinzane Cavour, La Morra, Monforte d’Alba, Novello, Serralunga d’Alba and Verduno.